International Centre for the Study of the Preservation and Restoration of Cultural Property

 About

-The programme for Latin America and the Caribbean (LAC) responds to the region’s important heritage, which includes 141 World Heritage sites with diverse and significant cultural expressions; many ancient cultures and subcultures; strong nature culture linkages and rich indigenous knowledge reserves; and innovative contemporary art.
+The programme for Latin America and the Caribbean (LAC) responds to the region’s important heritage, including 141 World Heritage sites with diverse and significant cultural expressions; many ancient cultures and subcultures; strong nature–culture linkages and rich indigenous knowledge reserves; and innovative contemporary art.

-LAC will focus on disaster risk management, in response to numerous recent catastrophic events and potential threats in the region.
-It will also consider the overall management of cultural heritage, including methodologies and tools for long-term planning, with a specific focus on impact assessments, people-centred approaches and linking nature and culture.
+LAC will focus on disaster risk management in response to numerous recent catastrophic events and potential threats in the region.
+It will also consider the overall management of cultural heritage, including methodologies and tools for long-term planning, focusing on impact assessments, people-centred approaches and linking nature and culture.

-Momentum is growing worldwide to make conservation more sustainable, in view of the continuing and increasing challenges of climate change, rising urbanization, and a perceived reduction in available resources.
-The aim is to foster resilience among heritage institutions and conservation professionals, so they can take advantage of existing opportunities, understand complex future challenges, and champion sustainable development.
+Momentum is growing worldwide to make conservation more sustainable, given the continuing and increasing challenges of climate change, rising urbanization and a perceived reduction in available resources.
+The aim is to foster resilience among heritage institutions and conservation professionals so they can take advantage of existing opportunities, understand complex future challenges and champion sustainable development.

 News